jmandel/smart-imaging/README.md

 See [`./viewer`](./viewer).

 This app connects a SMART on FHIR clinical data server (e.g., an EHR sandbox) as well as an imaging erver (e.g., our Reference Imaging Server).
-After authorization, it retreives data from both.
+After authorization, it retrieves data from both.

 <a id="config"></a>